huaminghuangtw/Shortcutomation-Newsletter/2025/06/05/A Nighttime Routine I Do Every Day.md

 We must be more intentional with our phone use.
 That's exactly what [Shortcutomation](https://shortcutomation.com/) is all about: helping people take back their [time—the most valuable asset on the planet.](https://paulgraham.com/vb.html)

-If you do the math, doomscrolling just one hour a day on your phone adds up to 22 full waking days a year—that's 22 straight days spent staring at a screen, time you could reclaim for something more meaningful to build the life you want. [^4]

-This isn't about cutting screen time overnight; it's about noticing, recognizing patterns, and creating space to pause, think, and reflect.

-Take just 30 seconds today to try this simple ritual:

-**Ask yourself:** “_Did I use my phone today in a way that feels good to me?_”

 [As Tony Robin says](https://youtu.be/b8jS86OtgLA): “_Where focus goes, energy flows._” Your time matters.
 Your attention is the new oil.
 Where your attention goes, your energy follows.
 Choose wisely.

+If you do the math, doomscrolling just one hour a day on your phone adds up to 22 full waking days a year—that's 22 straight days spent staring at a screen, time you could reclaim for something more meaningful to build the life you want. [^4]

+This isn't about cutting screen time overnight; it's about noticing, recognizing patterns, and creating space to pause, think, and reflect.

+Take just 30 seconds today to try this simple ritual:

+Ask yourself: “_Did I use my phone today in a way that feels good to me?_”

-Try installing the “Check Daily Screen Time” shortcut now and start your journey toward mindful phone use today!
+Try installing the “Check Daily Screen Time” shortcut and start your journey toward mindful phone use.

 [^1]: You can also [add a Screen Time widget to your Home Screen](https://support.apple.com/guide/iphone/add-edit-and-remove-widgets-iphb8f1bf206/18.0/ios/18.0#iphefb49b7e0).
 The widget will display information from your [Screen Time summary](https://support.apple.com/guide/iphone/get-started-with-screen-time-iphbfa595995).
 However, I found it's a distraction for me as it constantly reminds me of how much time I'm spending on my phone, which sometimes makes me feel stressed or guilty instead of motivated to improve.
 [^2]: If you want to navigate manually to this page, go to **Settings** \> **Screen Time \> See All App \& Website Activities**.